Skip to main content

 On a system with Node version 18+, run

-npm install -g @quonfig-com/cli
+npm install -g @quonfig/cli

 Authentication

-First, authenticate with Quonfig:
+To use the hosted features, authenticate with Quonfig:

-quonfig login
+qfg login

 This will open your browser and authenticate you with Quonfig.
 You can also use profiles to manage multiple workspaces:

-quonfig login --profile my-company
+qfg login --profile my-company

 For additional details about authentication, profiles, and troubleshooting, see the login command documentation below.